 You can qualify if you meet the following requirements:

-Your tax credit will vary depending on those aspects of your business, but you can receive up to 50% off your contributions toward employee premiums.
+Your small business tax credit will vary depending on those aspects of your company, but you can receive up to 50% off your contributions toward employee premiums.
 That significantly reduces the cost of providing benefits for your hard-working employees.

 Beyond the SHOP tax credit, you’ll also be able to write off the health insurance premiums you pay as tax deductions, saving even more money.
 Small business owners can save a lot by deducting expenses, and health insurance premiums are one of the most common small business tax deductions out there.

-Health insurance is a big deal for people on the prowl for a new job—and offering small business health insurance, even though you’re not a big corporation, shows how much you value your employees.
+Health insurance is a big deal for people on the prowl for a new job—and offering health insurance, even though you’re not a big corporation, shows how much you value your employees.

 To be sure you’re attracting the best and brightest talent for your small business, consider investing in health insurance.
-Studies show that small business health insurance plans increase employee loyalty and decrease turnover.
+Studies show that health insurance plans increase employee loyalty and decrease turnover.
 In a Harris poll, 86% of workers said that receiving comprehensive medical benefits would influence them to choose one job over another that didn’t.
-While the Affordable Care Act (or “Obamacare”) has made some serious strides toward improving personal, family, and business health insurance, there are a lot of misconceptions around it.
+Although the Affordable Care Act (or “Obamacare”) has made some serious strides toward improving personal, family, and business health insurance, there are still many misconceptions around it.

 If you’re a self-employed individual without any employees, then health insurance is still a necessity.
 Health insurance helps you protect yourself, your dependents, your financials, and your business against potentially disastrous illnesses down the line.
 Depending on the state you live in, you may or may not qualify for small business health insurance.
 (We’ll cover this in a little bit.)
 Regardless, though, you need to make sure that you’re covered, either with an individual health plan or a group health plan.

-The monetary cost of providing small business health insurance depends on the scope of the benefits you’re providing, who you’re covering (just employees or employees plus dependents), as well as the percentage of the premium that you’re going to cover.
-In 2017, the average employer premium for small businesses was $6,486 per worker.
-Employers contributed about 80% of the premium, leaving employees to cover the remaining 20%.
-If you’re using a broker, PEO, or other third party service to find health insurance for you, then you have to account for their fees as well.
+The monetary cost of providing health insurance depends on the scope of the benefits you’re providing, who you’re covering (just employees or employees plus dependents), as well as the percentage of the premium that you’re going to cover.
+If you’re using a broker, PEO, or other third-party service to find health insurance for you, then you have to account for their fees as well.
 As we mentioned earlier, group health insurance plans for small businesses are going to generally be more affordable than individual plans.

 The best way to budget for these costs is either as a percentage of your payroll or as a monthly, per-employee cost.

-Finding, analyzing, and picking the best small business health insurance plan takes time.
+Finding, analyzing, and picking the best health insurance plan takes time.

 You’ll be spending your time and energy searching online for providers, filling out paperwork, talking to your employees about their needs, and consulting fellow entrepreneurs and small business health insurance experts.
 Plus, you’ll need to revisit your health insurance plan every year for open enrollment and make sure it’s properly maintained on an ongoing basis.

 Before we go into how you’ll find and pick through your health insurance options, let’s discuss a few things you’ll want to keep in mind before you’re deep into your search for small business health insurance.

 Plus, since you’re looking for group health insurance plans for small businesses, you’ll need to provide an “Employee Census” that breaks down each employee’s demographics:

-The small business health insurance company will use this data to decide on premiums (and other costs) that match your employees’ risk levels.
+The health insurance company will use this data to decide on premiums (and other costs) that match your employees’ risk levels.

 Shopping for small business group health insurance plans is a time-consuming process, but there are a variety of ways to reach the end goal.
 The more you “outsource” the process, the more money you will eat away from your budget, but the more time you will conserve to spend on other tasks.

-Here’s where to go for your small business health insurance needs:
+Here’s where to go for your business health insurance needs:

 If you’re not in one of these states, you’ll need to buy individual or family health insurance instead.
 These plans are offered through the Affordable Care Act’s health insurance exchange in each state.
 Another option for the self-employed is to set up a Health Reimbursement Arrangement (HRA).
 An HRA is a tax-advantage account that lets you get reimbursed for qualified medical expenses, up to a certain limit each year.

-Since you’re only getting small business health insurance for you—and, possibly, a spouse and/or dependents—the good news is that your choices are drastically simpler.
+Since you’re only getting health insurance for you—and, possibly, a spouse and/or dependents—the good news is that your choices are drastically simpler.

 Here are some health-related factors you’ll want to think about when browsing through the individual, family, or small business health insurance plans you can choose: